google/model-viewer/packages/render-fidelity-tools/README.md

 To run a subset of renders or scenarios do something like this:

 ```
-% npm run update-screenshots -- --renderer=filament --renderer=model-viewer --scenario=clearcoat -q
+% npm run render-goldens -- --renderer=filament --renderer=model-viewer --scenario=clearcoat -q
 ```

-*NOTE: In the above example, the `--` is required to separate the arguments to `npm run update-screenshots` from the arguments to the script itself.*
+*NOTE: In the above example, the `--` is required to separate the arguments to `npm run render-goldens` from the arguments to the script itself.*